Dev-Monster11/Main_Repo/README.md

-so weird.

-I hope you create Skype, Slack or Discord account.
+Are you available in Skype, Slack or Discord?
-It takes only ~1 min
+My Skype contact is
+live:.cid.201b8c7873158cb2

+My Email is
+softdrink1991@gmail.com

+My Discord id is
+Dev Monster#9897